contiv/contiv.github.io/websrc/source/documents/gettingStarted/networking/swarm.md

 ## Using Netplugin with Docker Swarm

 Docker Swarm is a scheduler that schedules containers to multiple hosts.
-Netplugin is a Docker network plugin that provides multi host networking.
+The `netplugin` service is Contiv's Docker network plugin that provides multi-host networking.
+Together, Docker, Swarm, and Contiv Network are a powerful combination.

-Docker + Swarm + Netplugin == Awesome!!

-### Using swarm
+### Using Swarm
-Netplugin vagrant setup comes pre-installed with Docker swarm.
+The `netplugin` Vagrant setup comes pre-installed with Docker Swarm.
-Set the following environment variable to make Docker client talk to Swarm
+Set the following environment variable to make the Docker client communicate with Swarm.

 ```
 export DOCKER_HOST=tcp://192.168.2.10:2375
 ```

+The Swarm cluster should now be visible.
-Now, you should be able to see the information about the swarm cluster
+Type the following to see information about the Swarm cluster:

 ```
 $ docker info